Roksana18cse04/Medical__Home_Service/README.md

 Notes:

 * I kept a modular architecture, separating AI logic (transcription, profiling) from alerting and data layers, so ASR or LLM models can be swapped without changing the alert system.
-* I focused entirely on the **backend implementation**; front-end interfaces were limited to demo Streamlit apps.

 ---